The Heart Transplant Clinic cares for patients on the Transplant Waitlist, and after their heart transplant.

-If your physician refers you to the clinic for a heart transplant assessment, this does not mean you are on the transplant waitlist.
+Patient being referred for transplant evaluation will be seen in the Heart Function Clinic.
+During this evaluation, patients are assessed to determine if they need a transplant and to make sure there are no contraindications for a heart transplant.
+If you are being referred for the evaluation, it does not mean you are on the transplant waitlist.
 You must first undergo numerous tests.
 A multidisciplinary team will review your results to determine if you are a candidate for a transplant.

 What to Expect

-For a workup referral:
+For a Transplant Evaluation:

 Some examples of tests you may need to complete: